rnajena/pcago-unified/README.md

 In both cases you will then be able to access the PCAGO-Server via the following address in your browser: 127.0.0.1:8000.

+__Attention__: currently the Docker image seems not to work under Mac.

 # Installation

 We offer an installation script designed for Ubuntu 18.04 that builds the